nhn/tui.layout/README.md

 ### Via Contents Delivery Network (CDN)
-TOAST UI Component: Layout is available over a CDN.
+The TOAST UI Component: Layout is available over a CDN.

 - You can use cdn as below.